Clare Mount Specialist Sports College

 - to assess the quality of our services

 - to comply with the law regarding data sharing

 The lawful basis on which we rely to use this information

 - Article 6 and Article 9 of General Data Protection Regulation

 - Data collection Census purposes - Education Act 1996.
 This information can be found in the census guide documents on the following website https://www.gov.uk/education/data-collection-and-censuses-for-schools

 Collecting pupil information

-Whilst the majority of pupil information you provide to us is mandatory and the school has a legal basis to collect it, some pupil information is provided to us on a voluntary basis.
-In order to comply with the General Data Protection Regulation (GDPR), the school will inform you whether you are required to provide certain pupil information or if your consent is needed.
-Where consent is required, the school will provide you with specific and explicit information with regards to the reasons the data is being collected and how the data is being used.
+The majority of pupil information you provide to us is mandatory and the school has a legal basis to collect it, some pupil information is provided to us on a voluntary basis.
+In order to comply with current UK Data Protection legislation, the school will inform you whether you are required to provide certain pupil information or if your consent is needed.
+Where consent is required, the school will provide you with clear information regarding the reasons the data is being collected and how the data is being used.

 Retaining and Disposing of pupil data

-Personal data relating to pupils and their families is stored in line with the school’s Data Protection Policy.
-We retain and dispose of records in accordance with our records rentention and destruction policy.
+Personal data relating to pupils and their families is stored in line with the school’s Data Protection Policy and the school retains and disposes of records in accordance with our records rentention and destruction policy.